2024 Winners Announced

 Final Place Award Team Members Proposal Name School

-1st $1000 Ella Dumars The Cost of Discretion: Menstrual Waste in our Watershed Mira Loma High School (now at Rio Americano HS)
+1st $1000 Ella The Cost of Discretion: Menstrual Waste in our Watershed Mira Loma High School (now at Rio Americano HS)

 2022 Winners Announced